silencht/SG-SLAM/README.md

 For example "text_marker_to_publish.pose.position.z = mpDetector3D->mpObjectDatabase->mvSemanticObject[id].centroid[1]+0.8;" and "cube_marker_to_publish.pose.position.z = mpDetector3D->mpObjectDatabase->mvSemanticObject[id]. centroid[1]+0.8; "

-**The "+0.8" in the code **means that the coordinates of the 3D object to be released are consistent with the rviz octree map coordinates.
+**The +0.8 in the code** means that the coordinates of the 3D object to be released are consistent with the rviz octree map coordinates.
+The parameter 0.8 is because my camera's initial pose is 0.8m above the ground

 You can adjust this parameter to test the effect yourself.
 In order to understand its role and change the parameters that suit you.